ACCESS TO GOVERNMENT

 All of these rights spell security.
 And after this war is won we must be prepared to move forward, in the implementation of these rights, to new goals of human happiness and well-being.

 America's own rightful place in the world depends in large part upon how fully these and similar rights have been carried into practice for all our citizens.
 For unless there is security here at home there cannot be lasting peace in the world.

 Register to Vote online

-Or register to vote at the Supervisor's Office before the 2022 Congressional elections.
+Or register to vote at the Supervisor's Office.

 Ages 16 and over can register, and will receive a voter ID when they turn 18.
-All today's 17 year olds will be 18 before the 2022 registration deadline, 29 days before the election, and can vote in 2022!
+The registration deadline will be 29 days before the next election.